Carbon Reduction and Removal

-Climate Vault owns permits from the RGGI (Regional Greenhouse Gas Initiative) market and has purchases pending from the California CARB market.
+Climate Vault owns permits from the RGGI (Regional Greenhouse Gas Initiative) market and from the California CARB market.
 We are constantly evaluating additional cap-and-trade markets in order to execute our goal of significantly reducing CO2 emissions on a large scale, and we are working towards purchasing permits from additional markets.

 Can permits be bought and sold at any time?

 Each carbon market has its own system that rigorously tracks carbon permits on each account.

 How do we know Climate Vault actually purchased the permits that they promised?

 Climate Vault is engaging auditors to assess our permit purchases on an annual basis.
 We will make the audits public to ensure transparency.

 Is there a risk that Climate Vault could distort cap-and-trade markets by taking too many permits out of circulation?

 That would be highly unlikely.
 In the short term, the scale of Climate Vault’s purchases will have little material impact on permit prices in the very large North American markets, which comprise some 450 million metric tons.
 In the longer term, we will be returning many of the vaulted permits to the market — but only to use their value to support the removal of the same amount or more of CO2 from the atmosphere using validated CDR technologies.
 At that point, we will be converting the offset value of vaulted permits into the physical removal of the equivalent tons of CO2.

 Does Climate Vault profit from carbon removal technologies?